Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Presumptive service connection refers to conditions on the presumptive list that are automatically considered to be service-connected—with no evidence of an in-service event, injury, disease, or aggravation needed.

-For example, if you were exposed to Agent Orange during the Vietnam War, you may have developed a condition on the VA presumptives list.
+- For Vietnam Era Veterans: An example of a presumptive disability would be if you were exposed to Agent Orange during the Vietnam War, you may have developed a condition on the VA presumptive list.

 Many conditions associated with burn pits have also been added to the VA presumptive list following the passing of the VA PACT Act.